jamestbest/ATOMIC/README.md

 this is the simplest command, and will just compile the file

 `atom compile <file> -o ast tok -e main`
-this will compile the file and output (in some format) the AST and tokens
+this will compile the file and output (in some format) the AST and base_tokens
 It has also specified the entry function as main using `-e main`

 ## Language